4 Nights – from €1190

 In this 4-night tour of North Korea, discover the highlights with a tour of the major political sites in Pyongyang, a visit to the DMZ and even make an off-the-beaten-track visit to the satellite city of Pyongsong, often referred to as the ‘Silicon Valley of North Korea’.
 This is an action-packed tour of the DPRK not short on variety!

-At 10am, meet us at Terminal 2, Air Koryo counter E, of the Beijing Capital International Airport to check in (flight times to be confirmed but usually Air Koryo flights depart at 1pm).
+At 10:30am, meet us inside Terminal 2 of the Beijing Capital International Airport to check in for our scheduled departure of 13:05pm.
 We will hand out your DPRK visas at this time.
+Timings to be confirmed.

 Overnight at the Koryo Hotel.